 Store in a cool, dark place.
 Place the ground garam masala spices a small mason jar, label, date and store in your spice cabinet for up to 3 months.

-If you're in a pinch, a good alternative to Garam masala is to combine 1 part ground cumin to 1/4 part ground allspice.
+Garam Masala Substitute.
+If you're in a pinch, a good substitute for Garam masala is curry powder, or, to combine 1 part ground cumin to ¼ part ground allspice.
 This works as a good substitute for this wonderfully complex spice mix.

+Store-bought Masala.
 Homemade garam masala beats store-bought any day.
 But for busier times, I always have a store-bought back-up in my pantry.
-I have tried many brands and find the Everest Garam Masala blend to be a close substitute.
+I have tried many brands and find the Everest Garam Masala to be a well-balanced substitute.

 Note: The nutrition facts below are my estimates.
 If you are following any diet plan, I recommend cross-checking with your preferred nutrition calculator.